 - The class-specific campaigns in Star Wars: The Old Republic are mostly linear, but the player's moral choices alter them cosmetically.
 Also, while the Light Side path is canon for Republic characters, the Dark Side is this for the Empire classes, e.g. the Sith Inquisitor is referred as Darth Nox (a Dark Side title) rather than Darth Imperius (Light Side) in the later canon materials.
 The last is unprecedented: in every single previous game where there has been a choice between the Dark Side and the Light Side, the Light Side has been established as the canon choice.

-- In inFAMOUS, Cole's actions effect the story's endings.
+- In inFAMOUS, Cole's actions affect the story's endings.
 He can either be good, or he can be evil.
 The choices are rather obvious as to whether they're good or evil, though.

 - Enclave features two campaigns, Light and Dark, and accordingly a good and an evil ending.

-- Shadow the Hedgehog has a whopping 326 possible ending combinations, with Pure Dark, Pure Neutral, Pure Hero, and True Ending as the main four.
+- Shadow the Hedgehog has ten possible endings, with Pure Dark, Pure Neutral, Pure Hero, and True Ending as the main four, plus an Omega Ending for getting all ten.
+And, for some reason, the game keeps track of all 326 possible paths to reach those endings.

 - In the Tex Murphy game The Pandora Directive, you can get up to eight different endings depending on where your Karma Meter is along the Nice Guy/Jerkass axis.